z0al/handy-gi/README.md

 ### generate

-Asynchronously iterate over a list of template pairs to generate a string containing all corrspondent .gitignore files contents
+Iterate over a list of template pairs to generate a string containing all corrspondent .gitignore files contents

 **Parameters**